 It was as I was having my tailor measure and pin a dress (one of the many I needed to have altered to actually fit) when my big AHA! moment hit me - Wouldn’t it be game-changing to have ethically-made clothing for conscious, petite women?
 Wouldn’t it be incredible to not have to choose between something that fits or something that is ethically made?
 And thus, Unspun Narrative was born.

 All of this somehow led me to where I am now, a conscious petite woman with a dream to once again create a fashion line...only this time it is with a greater purpose: to fill a void in the market for modern apparel made specifically for petites who give a damn about the people and the planet.

-I’m still working my “stable” job, but… it's HAPPENING.
+And it's all happening now.
 Before you know it, Unspun Narrative will be available to all the conscious petites out there.

 My 11-year-old self would be so psyched right now.

 Our first-ever collection will be composed of stylish and sustainable wardrobe solutions with modern silhouettes that address the common fit and length issues faced by petite women.
 We’re on a mission to empower conscious, petite women to look good, feel good, and do good.
 Because why choose between ethics and style?